 - Bake at 350 degrees F for about 15 minutes or until a toothpick comes out clean.

 - Don’t over bake this cake!
 Because it is a thin cake over baking it will quickly dry it out.

 - As soon as the cake comes out of the oven prepare the frosting.

 - In a small sauce pan over medium heat combine butter, milk, cocoa, powdered sugar and stir until butter melts and ingredients combine to form a smooth frosting.
 Do not let it boil, this will make a grainy frosting.
 The frosting should be “runny”.

 - Pour hot frosting over the hot cake.
 This is the secret to Texas Sheet Cake and what turns the frosting into a fudge like consistency on the cake.

 - Allow the frosting to set up and slice into 4-6 pieces depending on how many people you are serving.

 Frequently Asked Questions

-It is the perfect cake for chocolate lovers.
+This cake is the perfect cake for chocolate lovers.
 It is a thin layer of tender, moist chocolate cake covered with a fudge like chocolate frosting.
-Warm frosting is poured onto warm cake causing the frosting to develop a fudge like consistency.
+The warm frosting is poured onto warm cake causing the frosting to develop a fudge like consistency.